jwg20286/Linux-configure/README.md

 Added the last export path line to utilize user defined commands in **~/bin/**.

 **~/.config/openbox/lxde-rc.xml**:
+Remember to reload this file after editting by running ```openbox --reconfigure```.
 Added keybinds for window manipulation to include MoveResizeTo and GrowToEdge actions.
 Added keybind to start terminator using C-A-t.
+Added keybind for Fn keys.

 **~/.config/terminator/config**:
 Pulled from zenburn project to use zenburn color scheme.